How Caste is Branded as Taste in the Global Spice Aisle

-In the spice aisles of his local halal grocery store in East England, Jonah Batambuze finds that the masala boxes and brands reveal more about caste than any conversation.
-These ouches, with their serif fonts mimicking royal emblems, and Sanskritized scripts reaching for temple legitimacy, do not reveal the hidden labour of the Dalit and Adivasi women whose callused, turmeric-streaked hands have packed them.
+In the spice aisles of his local halal grocery store in East of England, Jonah Batambuze finds that the masala boxes and brands reveal more about caste than any conversation.
+These boxes, specifically, do not talk about the hidden labour of the Dalit and Adivasi women whose hands have packed them.

-Cooking someone else’s cuisine is a love language.
-It takes patience, improvisation, memory, and it always carries an accent.
-No matter how fluent you become, there will always be traces that you are not native.
+Cooking someone else’s cuisine is a love language in itself, which requires patience, improvisation, and memory.
+No matter how fluent you become at it, there will always be traces that you are not native.
 That was me at the stove, trying to perfect Swetha’s father’s keema recipe.
-I’d tasted his version in the plastic takeaway containers she brought back from home and tucked in a cupboard in the kitchen, containers that mirrored our relationship at the time: nourishing, but hidden from view.
+I’d tasted his version in the plastic takeaway containers she brought back from home and tucked in a cupboard in the kitchen.

 We hadn’t yet met, but through those meals I was already in a relationship with him.
-However carefully I measured mine, it never matched his.
+However carefully I measured my ingredients, it never matched his.
 Swetha would taste, smile, and with a squeeze of lemon or a sprinkle of salt, gently remind me: not quite.
-What I didn’t realize was that food would carry not just taste, but histories I hadn’t yet learned to name.

 In the beginning, Patak’s pastes were my training wheels.
 Each jar was a shortcut through a culture I was still learning to name.
-Eventually, I graduated to powdered spices.
-Caste came later.
-Cumin came first.
+Eventually, I graduated to using powdered spices.

 “I can't eat that.
 I’m Brahmin.”

 These weren’t things Swetha ever said.
 They were comments I heard again and again in the community.
-Each time, they arrived without context, but heavy with meaning.
-Sometimes offered within minutes of meeting someone.
-Sometimes dropped into casual conversation, like a badge.
-They left me disoriented, unsure whether I was being tested or excluded.
+They would arrive without context, but were heavy with meaning, and often times offered within minutes of meeting someone.
+They often left me disoriented, and unsure about whether I was being tested or excluded.

-Swetha rarely said much when caste came up, but I could see something flicker behind her eyes, like muscle memory half-triggered.
+Swetha rarely said much when caste came up, but I could see something flicker in her eyes, like half-triggered muscle memory.

-I probably wouldn’t know much about caste if I hadn’t married a South Indian, Telugu woman.
-I was raised in a Midwestern town built on cornfields and forgetting, where my Ugandan parents sought refuge after fleeing Idi Amin’s regime in 1975.
-It was the kind of American smallness where passports felt like fiction, and Diwali might as well have been Mars.
-A place that never learned to pronounce our names — and never asked to.
+I probably wouldn’t know much about caste if I hadn’t married a South Indian woman.
+I was raised in a Midwestern town where my Ugandan parents sought refuge after fleeing Idi Amin’s regime in 1975.
+It was a place that never bothered to learn how to pronounce our names.

 So when I began hearing “I’m Brahmin” slip into diaspora conversations, I noticed.
-No explanation, no footnotes — just the phrase itself, dropped like a marker.
-It felt like a riddle without a punchline.
-You could feel the weight of it even if you didn’t yet know its roots.
+There was no explanation, but the phrase was dropped like a marker.
+You could feel the weight of the word even if you didn’t yet know its roots.

 I froze, caught in a lockdown flashback: a Clubhouse conversation where a man insisted caste didn’t exist in the West.
-As absurd as claiming racism doesn’t either.
+It was as absurd as claiming racism doesn’t either.

 The packaging was never just about flavour.
-Serif fonts mimicked royal emblems, Sanskritized scripts reached for temple legitimacy, ivory and gold palettes conjured ritual.
-Rajah didn’t just promise spice.
-It promised sovereignty in a pouch.
+The serif fonts tried to mimick royal emblems, the Sanskritized scripts spoke about temple legitimacy, and the ivory and gold palettes seemed to cue some ancient ritual.
+Rajah didn’t just promise great flavours but, sovereignty.

 “Brahminism doesn’t need to shout anymore,” Ajantha Subramanian reminds us.
 “It whispers.”

-Nearly 5,000 miles from the spice hubs of Kerala and the chilli markets of Guntur, where these masalas originate, the last thing we see are the Dalit and Adivasi women whose labour seasons the world.
-Their hands — callused, turmeric-streaked, bent from repetition — don’t appear on the boxes.
-Their names don’t travel with the turmeric.
-Their stories don’t cling to the cumin dust.
+Nearly 5,000 miles from the spice hubs of Kerala and the chilli markets of Guntur, where these masalas originate, the last thing we see are the Dalit and Adivasi women whose labour is responsible for these boxes.
+Their callused, turmeric-streaked, hardworking hands don’t appear on the boxes, and their names are absent from all the hype about turmeric-lattes.

 As Anand Teltumbde reminds us, caste doesn’t need a whip.
 Sometimes, it just needs a menu.

-It’s food that decides: who can touch the fire, who plates the meal, who’s left waiting.
-We buy spice blends, but what ideologies are we seasoning with?
+It is food that decides who can touch the fire, who plates the meal, and who’s left waiting.

-In the diaspora, caste isn’t just carried—it’s denied.
-Yet it travels in lunchboxes, resumes, and spice tins, coded into cultural memory and shelf-stable purity.
+In the diaspora, caste isn’t just carried in lunchboxes, resumes, and spice tins — it is denied.
 That denial is beginning to fracture.
-California and Seattle have passed caste discrimination protections.
-In New Jersey, a sprawling Hindu temple was exposed for keeping Dalit workers in bonded conditions, with similar abuses surfacing in the American South.
+Seattle has passed explicit caste discrimination protections, and in California a statewide bill passed the legislature in 2023 before being vetoed by the governor.
+In New Jersey, a Hindu temple was exposed for keeping Dalit workers in bonded conditions, with similar abuses surfacing in the American South.

 My father-in-law has always scoffed at my attempts at keema.
 The other day, when my in-laws returned from a trip to India, I left a container in the fridge.
 The next morning he messaged: “It wasn’t bad.”
 High praise in father-in-law dialect.